PeterNaydenov/morph/README.md

 // placeholder should take data from field 'name', execute 'act1' and 'act2' over it
 // actions are separated by ',' and are executed from right to left

+// placeholder could have a name.
+It's optional and is in the end of the placeholder definition separated by ':'
+`{{ name : act2, act1 : placeholderName }}`
+// Placeholder names are useful when we want to render only few of them and we preffer to call them by name

 `{{ list : li, a }}`
 // take data from 'list' and render each element first with 'a' then with 'li' actions

 `{{ name }}` // render data from 'name'.
-Only data is provided to this placeholder `{{ :someAction}}` // no data, but the result of the action will fill the placeholder `{{ @all : someAction }}` // provide all the data to the action 'someAction'
+Only data is provided to this placeholder `{{ :someAction}}` // no data, but the result of the action will fill the placeholder `{{ @all : someAction }}` // provide all the data to the action 'someAction' `{{:someAction : placeName }}` // action 'someAction' will fullfill content of placeholder and placeholder name will be 'placeName'
 ```